yuorb/yuorb.github.io/src/tutorial/cl.md

 ( I feel in this case agglomerative doesnʼt make too much sense.
 But if you change to I run business on bamboos, it can mean that you put an emphasis on not a single but several activities (cutting bamboos, cleaning bamboos, storing bamboos)

 * Warning from yıeʼkřàîdhux̧ü

-I just gave this a quick skim and it worries me that youʼre trying to find direct ithkuil translations for a bunch of solidified (and often meaningless/unimpactful filler) conversational english phrases
+I just gave this a quick skim and it worries me that you’re trying to find direct ithkuil translations for a bunch of solidified (and often meaningless/unimpactful filler) conversational english phrases

 "Excuse me" for example can mean several different things depending on how you say it